OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-33.md

 Now the hand of the Lord had been upon me in the evening before the man arrived, and He opened my mouth before the man came to me in the morning.
 So my mouth was opened and I was no longer silent.

 ## Ezekiel 33:23
-Then the word of the Lord came to me, saying:
+Then the message from the Lord came to me, saying:

 ## Ezekiel 33:24
 “Son of man, those living in the ruins in the land of Israel are saying, ‘Abraham was only one man, yet he possessed the land.
 But we are many; surely the land has been given to us as a possession.’